MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/managed-instance-management-pack-monitoring-configuration.md

 Management Pack for Azure SQL Managed Instance utilizes a monitor that checks the replication status of the primary and secondary databases located in an auto-failover group.

-The monitor produces an unhealthy state which indicates that the secondary database is not transactionally consistent and is not being constantly synchronized with the primary database.
+The monitor produces an unhealthy state, which indicates that the secondary database is not transactionally consistent and is not being constantly synchronized with the primary database.

-There are three geo-replication states described in the following table.
+The following table explains the possible geo-replication states.

 |Replication State|Description|Health State|
 |-|-|-|